i05nagai/memorandum/language/english_speaking.md

     * the MAB probelm ehibits an exploration-exploitation tradeoff
 * sprained ankle
 * throw
+    * throw into
+        * the scandal threw into question Ghosn's future as leader of the Renault-Nissan Mitsubishi-alliance
     * throw off
         * confuse
             * to cause an amount to be wrong or a person to be confused